Romeo paints No. 19

 When Romeo and I met many years ago, I described him as a handful, and he probably would have described me as a pushover.
 He was quite adept at pushing me over, or pulling me, or whatever he felt like doing.
 It was quite a surprise for me to find that all the skills that I had learned through years of horse ownership were completely ineffective with him.
 From his papers it looked like he had roughly 7 owners before me.
 So in his eight years he had plenty of time to learn useful skills, like how not to leave the barn or how to keep running when asked to stop.

 I needed to invent a way for us to work together in harmony instead of our usual contest of wills.
-As it turns out, I didn’t have to invent anything, I found clicker training (the same type used to train marine mammals) and a wonderful group of clicker trainers.
+As it turns out, I didn’t have to invent anything, I found positive reinforcement training (the same type used to train marine mammals).
 Suddenly Romeo and I were speaking the same language.
 As soon as I became clear with what I wanted, he was more than happy to give.
 I began to feel such compassion for this poor, confused, 8-year-old who had no idea how to be around people.
 All of his behaviors that would have been labeled bad or manipulative were only symptoms of his lack of understanding.
 Like an insecure person with erratic behavior, he just needed someone to help him feel more secure by clearly reinforcing when he did the right thing, and not causing him upset when he did the wrong thing.

 After about a year and a half of getting to know each other, a whole new creature emerged.
 This horse who wouldn’t let me touch his ears was now burying his head in my arms.
 Once afraid to open his mouth for the bit, he now was picking up my helmet and handing it to me while I was on his back.
 He’d pick up anything and hand it to me, which was the impetus behind giving him a paint brush.